dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/howto-bindings.md

 ---

-Although using the service invocation API is the preferred method to invoke external resources, you can also use output bindings.
+With output bindings, you can invoke external resources.
 An optional payload and metadata can be sent with the invocation request.

 <img src="/images/howto-bindings/kafka-output-binding.png" width=1000 alt="Diagram showing bindings of example service">